 West from Seatoller along the Honister Pass road to Honister Slate Mine, followed by a steep climb south-west to the summits of Grey Knotts and Brandreth.
 South up to Green Gable before descending via Aaron Slack to Styhead Tarn, then north-east alongside Styhead Gill to Stockley Bridge.
 Finally north to Seathwaite then north-east along the minor road back to Seatoller.
-An 8-mile walk in the Lake District.
+A 7-mile walk in the Lake District.

 The ‘Honister Pass’ valley between the mountains of Dale Head (right) and Fleetwith Pike (left).
 The road through the valley follows the course of Gatesgarthdale Beck towards Buttermere.